 SPA Land Use Plan The Land Use Plan is provided as Figure 2 in Section III of the SPA provided as Table 2 in Section III of the SPA document.

-Permitted and Conditionally Permitted Land Use Table

-The Permitted and Conditionally Permitted Land Use Table is
+Permitted and Conditionally Permitted Land Use Table The Permitted and Conditionally Permitted Land Use Table is available for review at the City Planning Department.

 SPA Design Standards and Guidelines